Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

 Measured voyage data and related noon reports or voyage reports must be sourced from the owners for each voyage under voyage charter.
-Data must be gathered by the signatory for each voyage under time charter.
-Signatories are expected to already have all the necessary data for time charters so only need to source data from owners for voyage charters.
+For charterers, data must be gathered by the signatory for each voyage under time charter, and requested and gathered from shipowners for each voyage under voyage charter.
+Shipowners are expected to already have all the necessary data for both time and voyage charters and therefore do not need to source additional data.
+However, they are encouraged to get the consent of their charterer counterparts to use the data for the Annual Disclosure Report when relevant.

 The recommended charter party clause – the Sea Cargo Charter Clause (available on the website) – ensures that appropriate data and information is requested by and provided to signatories by their contractual counterparties, the appropriate consents are given for the sharing of data, and appropriate privacy protections are established.